 - Top the casserole with the “fried” onion mixture and then bake for 25-30 minutes at 375 until the casserole is bubbling along the edges and the top is golden brown.
 If the top of the casserole starts to become too brown, you can top it with foil to prevent it from burning.
 Let sit for 10 minutes before serving.

-Keywords: healthy green bean casserole, healthy green bean casserole recipe, is green bean casserole healthy, healthy green bean casserole without mushroom soup
+healthy green bean casserole, healthy green bean casserole recipe, is green bean casserole healthy, healthy green bean casserole without mushroom soup, green bean casserole

 Recipe by: Ashlea Carver / All the Healthy Things | Photography by: THE MINDFUL HAPA